KungFu-Kenny/pydio_8_docker/README.md

 - mariadb (database)
 - pydio (a debian based pydio install containing everything and ready to use)

-So basically you will get all of this when you use docker-compose it will launch and link all the containers with to the same network.
+So basically you will get all of this when you use docker-compose it will launch and link all the containers to the same network.

 # setup